developersu/ns-usbloader-mobile/README.md

 ### Other notes

 'Status' = 'Uploaded' that appears in the table does not mean that file has been installed.
 It means that it has been sent to NS without any issues!
 That's what this app about.
-Handling successful/failed installation is a purpose of the other side application: TinFoil/GoldLeaf.
+Handling successful/failed installation is a purpose of the other side application: TinFoil/GoldLeaf v0.5.
 And they don't provide any feedback interfaces so I can't detect success/failure.

-#### Translators!
+#### Translators

-Wait a bit.
+Are welcome.

 #### TODO:

-- [ ] Tinfoil NET transfer support
+- [x] Tinfoil NET transfer support
 - [ ] Better UI
 - [ ] Multi-select files (if possible)